oreillymedia/production-resources/styleguide/index.md

 <ul>
 <li>
-<p>Spell out numbers under 10, and even hundreds, thousands, millions, etc., unless the same object appears in a sentence with an object 10 or over (five apples; five apples and one hundred oranges; 5 apples and 110 oranges).</p>
+ <p>Spell out numbers under 10, <strong>and even hundreds, thousands, millions, etc.</strong>, unless the same object appears in a sentence with an object 10 or over (five apples; five apples and one hundred oranges; 5 apples and 110 oranges).</p>
 </li>
 <li>
 <p>In most numbers of one thousand or more, commas should be used between groups of three digits, counting from the right (32,904 not 32904).
 Exceptions: page numbers, addresses, port numbers, etc.</p>